Skip to main content

 Fishtown Medicine prescribes only FDA-approved medications.
 Gonadorelin has historical FDA-approved uses; current prescribing depends on whether the indication and pharmacy sourcing fit inside the active FDA-approved framework.
 Kisspeptin and similar research-stage peptides are not FDA-approved, and state medical boards prohibit physicians from prescribing, recommending, or administering non-FDA-approved peptides.
 For men recovering from anabolic steroid use or working on fertility, we focus on FDA-approved options (such as HCG where appropriate, clomiphene where indicated, and standard endocrine workup) rather than research-grade compounds.

 A diet rich in protein, healthy fats, and adequate complex carbohydrates supports testosterone production.
-Severely low-carb diets, especially in athletes who train hard, can sometimes lower testosterone through chronic cortisol elevation.
+Severely low-carb diets, particularly in athletes who train hard, can sometimes lower testosterone through chronic cortisol elevation.
 We aim for protein-forward, balanced eating, not extremes.

 TRT can modestly raise the risk of blood clots, mostly through its effect on red blood cell count.
 We screen for personal and family history of clots, monitor hematocrit, and adjust the dose if needed.
 Men with a clear history of unprovoked clots get a more careful conversation before starting.